 When a meeting is booked, you'll get an email alert with the booking time and the contact's name.
 You can click to view the contact in the CRM or view the calendar event in your connected default personal calendar.
 The contact will also receive a confirmation notification and calendar invitation with all of the meeting details.
 If you collected a payment, a confirmation message will appear letting the contact know that their payment was submitted and the meeting was scheduled.
 Learn more about what happens after a payment is collected in HubSpot.

 Your calendar event will show that the contact has not responded until they accept the calendar invite on their calendar.

 Contacts can cancel or reschedule the meeting from the invite or notification by clicking Reschedule or Cancel.
 If you don't want to include the cancel or reschedule links in the event description, learn how to turn them off in the scheduling page's overview settings.

-When the meeting is cancelled, the calendar event and timeline event will be deleted and the HubSpot user will be notified of the cancellation.
+When the meeting is canceled, the meeting outcome will be updated to Canceled and the user will be notified of the cancellation.
 If they reschedule, the HubSpot user will be notified and the meeting engagement will be automatically updated with the new date and time.

 If you're using the HubSpot mobile app, your upcoming meetings will also appear on the Today tab.

 After the meeting takes place, you can assign a meeting outcome to better track your meeting engagements with your contacts.